Ashley Planes: Operations

-The thousand foot lift of the cable railway was not continuous.
-The initial two and later three sections of the Ashley Planes railroad was capable of operation as a funicular railroad (Note: Funicular operation requires a down load counterbalances the up load.
+The thousand-foot lift of the cable railway was not continuous.
+The initial two and later three sections of the Ashley Planes railroad could operate as a funicular railroad (Note: Funicular operation requires a down load counterbalances the up load.
 This was a freight railway servicing primarily one way traffic.
-While some freight descended from Mountain Top, this was a rare occurrence compared to the hundreds of hopper cars that ascended daily.) or a cable railroad, for its hoist houses all used a pusher cart called a 'barney' hooked into a continuous cable in the same way as a modern ski lift uses a continuous cable.
+While some freight descended from Mountain Top, this was a rare occurrence compared to the hundreds of hopper cars that ascended daily.) or a cable railroad, for its hoist houses all used a pusher cart called a "barney" hooked into a continuous cable in the same way as a modern ski lift uses a continuous cable.

 Like a ski lift, the railway was operated from a standing engine by an operator in control of a winch, clutch and brake.
-A helper spotted cars below a short local drop to an area upslope of the 'barney house', where the cable and pusher cart would drop into on one end (heading down) and rise out of on the other to engage the freight cars and push them upwards.
+A helper spotted cars below a short local drop to an area upslope of the 'barney house', where the cable and pusher cart would drop into one end (heading down) and rise out of the other to engage the freight cars and push them upwards.
 The axle on the barneys telescoped so that at the barney house entrance the barney's wheels slide inside and dropped under the plane of the standard width railroad tracks so the barney could slide away and let gravity take the consist onto the marshaling yard.
 When using funicular action, as it did sending returns down during its early years the rails split connecting two pairs of tracks bulging out in a vase-like shape in a passing area, so the railway could ship freight downhill east to west as well as the heavy operations west to east which predominated until its closing.
 In the earliest years of operation, there was no back track to return cars to the bottom for refilling, and they had to be returned on the Planes, thus slowing and complicating the lift operations.